-An old friend who knows P&P at least as well as I do, and the period a great deal better, comments that my theory is perhaps a little too clever, and wonders whether it over-estimates either Jane Austen’s knowledge of, or interest in, the politics of the day, or the level she expects in her readers.
+It might be objected that this suggestion over-estimates either Jane Austen’s knowledge of, or interest in, the politics of the day, or the level she expects in her readers.
 I think not.
 In the first place, newspapers and journals are always at hand to be picked up or perused by gentlemen who for one reason or another wish to avoid conversation, even in so modest and remote an all-female establishment as that of the Dashwoods in Sense and Sensibility.
 Jane Austen would hardly expect us to think them of any less interest to women, if less ostentatiously, and we should not suppose that her contemporaries were any less interested in the cavortings and family connections of the celebrities of the day than their twenty-first century counterparts; after all, Mrs Bennet, no great reader, ‘did not remember the name (of Lady Catherine de Bourgh’s daughter) among the young ladies presented at court’.
 (Ch.
-14) In the second, Austen’s novels are, of course, littered with aristocratic names and resonances – Wentworth, Woodhouse, Ferrars, Dashwood and so on.
+14) In the second, Austen’s novels are littered with aristocratic names and resonances – Wentworth, Woodhouse, Ferrars, Dashwood and so on.
 But in no other case is there any other hint of reference to the real noble family whose name is being used.
 On the contrary, the only instance I can think of where any specific information at all is vouchsafed is that of the Churchills, in Emma – a landed family from Yorkshire, a county in which the real Churchills (the family name of the Dukes of Marlborough) had, as far as I know, no significant connection or influence.
 Darcy is unique: he is given not only a famous name, but a number of circumstantial and accurate connections to go with it.
-I am less inclined than ever to think that accidental.
+I am not inclined to think that accidental.

 Further, 19.
 10. 18